syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 to reading-printing.
 "Some" because we can handle this problem in most cases.

-- Similarly: Comments are normally preserved (where it makes sense).
+- Similar: comments are normally preserved (where it makes sense).
 But when replacing like `(foo ,a ,b) -> `(foo ,b ,a)

 in a content like